Lotus-Gaming-DE/wcr-extractor/README.md

   --timeout 10 \
   --workers 4 \
   --log-level INFO \
-  --log-file logs/wcr.log
+  --log-file logs/runtime-YYYY-MM-DD-HH.json
 ```

 `--timeout` and `--workers` must be positive integers.
 Results are written atomically so existing files stay intact on errors.

 ## Utility Scripts

 - `python scripts/fetch_method.py` – wrapper around the main CLI.
-All arguments are forwarded as-is.
+Run with `--help` to see available options; all arguments are forwarded as-is.

 ## Logging

 Structured JSON logs are configured via `configure_structlog()` or the `--log-level` option.
-By default logs are written to `logs/wcr.log` with rotation.
+By default logs are written to `logs/runtime-<YYYY-MM-DD-HH>.json` with hourly rotation.
 Internal logs are in English while user-facing errors are in German.

 ## Development